stefanspringer1/SwiftWorkflow/README.md

 }
 ```

 The call of the `effectuate` method of the execution, which should contain all other instructions inside the step function, is (besides the naming scheme for steps) the second convention regarding steps.
-We say that `taskA_step` gets executed when we actually mean that its content inside its `effectuate` statement gets executed.
+We say that `a_step` gets executed when we actually mean that its content inside its `effectuate` statement gets executed.
 It is the `effectuate` method that controls the execution of the steps.

 ---
 **Convention**